This policy sets forth core principles and standards with respect to academic integrity for students at Adelphi University.

 The Committee will have the responsibility to promote an atmosphere of academic integrity, working to educate the entire Adelphi Community.
 The Committee will develop and distribute materials including guidelines for promulgating the Code of Academic Integrity through course syllabi, class discussion, and written guidelines to students and faculty on matters such as plagiarism.

-The Committee will be made up of 12 undergraduate students, 12 faculty members and representatives from the Writing Center, the Faculty Center for Professional Excellence, and the Division of Student Affairs.
-Students will normally serve terms of one year but may be reappointed at the discretion of the Division of Student Affairs.
+The Committee will be made up of students, faculty members, the Academic Integrity Officer, and representatives from the Writing Center, the Faculty Center for Professional Excellence, and the Division of Student Affairs.
+Students will normally serve terms of one year but may be reappointed at the discretion of the Division of Student Affairs and/or the Committee Chair.
 Faculty and Administrative Members will normally serve for terms of two years to help ensure continuity on the Committee.
 Members will normally be chosen in the spring for the coming year.
 Faculty will be chosen from names submitted to the Office of the Provost, with the goal of ensuring representation from all Schools and Colleges at the University.
-One of the 12 Faculty members on the Committee will serve as the Chairperson charged with scheduling meetings, coordinating with the Office of the Provost, and assisting members of the University community on matters of academic integrity.
+One of the Faculty members on the Committee will serve along with the Academic Integrity Officer as co-Chairpersons charged with scheduling meetings, coordinating with the Office of the Provost, and assisting members of the University community on matters of academic integrity.
 Student vacancies that occur during the year will be filled by the Division of Student Affairs with the assistance of the Student Government Association, faculty vacancies will be filled by the Office of the Provost and administrative member vacancies will be filled by their respective department heads.
 The Provost will have the authority to supplement the Committee for Academic Integrity with additional members to make up the full complement.

 Violations are reported online by accessing the Academic Integrity Violation Report within the eCampus services.
 Please note that data gathered from Adelphi systems, including IP addresses and other information available to instructors via Moodle, will not be accepted as evidence to support a violation given the problematic nature of such inquiries and potential conclusions.